Total Kjeldahl Nitrogen

 Taking a closer look at the graph in Figure 5 above, we can see that on Day 1, for example, a very high ammonia concentration of 50.7 mg/L was measured in the influent to the bioreactor.
 This ammonia is directly available for nitrification.
 But Figure 5 also shows there was, potentially, an additional 20.2 mg/L of organic nitrogen available for conversion to ammonia (amine-to-ammonia conversion) that will also need to be nitrified or it will end up in the effluent, masking (reducing) the apparent nitrification performance by reducing the overall percent removal of ammonia through the system.

-On Day 2 (Figure 5, above) the unaccounted potential ammonia contribution from organic nitrogen was even greater at 34.3 mg/L. In the four sample days shown in Figure 5 there are additional ammonia contributions that are being missed by the ammonia testing, ammonia that will exert an oxygen demand in the bioreactor and make its way to the effluent in some nitrogen form.
+On Day 2 in Figure 5, the unaccounted potential ammonia contribution from organic nitrogen was even greater at 34.3 mg/L. In the four sample days shown in Figure 5 there are additional ammonia contributions that are being missed by the ammonia testing, ammonia that will exert an oxygen demand in the bioreactor and make its way to the effluent in some nitrogen form.

-It was stated earlier that the effective oxidation of ammonia can be hidden by failing to account for the organic nitrogen loading.
+It was stated earlier that the effective oxidation of ammonia can be hidden by failing to account for the organic nitrogen loading and its conversion to ammonia nitrogen.
 The graph in Figure 6 (below), developed from the data presented above, illustrates this point.
 Figure 6 shows the percent reduction in ammonia by comparing the effluent ammonia in pounds per day (lb/d) to the influent TKN (lb/d) and the influent ammonia (lb/d).

 Figure 6: Ammonia Reduction